XRPLF/xrpl-dev-portal/docs/concepts/tokens/decentralized-exchange/automated-market-makers.md

 {% admonition type="info" name="Note" %}

-You can determine if a `Payment` interacted with an AMM by checking for a [`RippleState`](../../../references/protocol/ledger-data/ledger-entry-types/ripplestate.md) ledger entry in the transaction metadata.
-A flag value of `16777216` indicates AMM liquidity was consumed.
+You can determine if a `Payment` or `OfferCreate` transaction interacted with an AMM by checking for a [`RippleState`](../../../references/protocol/ledger-data/ledger-entry-types/ripplestate.md) ledger entry in the transaction metadata.
+A `Flags` value of `16777216` indicates AMM liquidity was consumed.

 {% /admonition %}